Roger Härtl—the art of being a brilliant MISS educator

 How would you characterize the "Surgeon´s cockpit:

-Minimally invasive surgery (MIS) Under Simulated Conditions" course that you chaired in Davos, and that will now be staged slightly adapted at the Global Spine Congress as a Pre-Course?
+Minimally invasive spine surgery (MISS) Under Simulated Conditions" course that you chaired in Davos, and that will now be staged slightly adapted at the Global Spine Congress as a Pre-Course?

 With minimally invasive spinal surgery you use a lot of navigation techniques, such as microscopes, microsurgical drills, and tubular retractors to get into the spinal anatomy, so a lot of instruments and technologies have developed over the years that aren't commonly used in other disciplines within the spine.
 At some point, you have to familiarize surgeons with those techniques and technologies if they have not been exposed to them during their training.